Anant/Cassandra.Vision/cassandra-analyzer/kibana-dashboard/README.md

 ## Add a new visualization
 - Don't save the time filters.
 This way, the time filter will only be set by the dashboard, not the visualization.
 - Probably do save the filters, assuming that the filter is an important part of the visualization.
+- Please let us know if you have any other ideas of helpful visualizations, and feel free to make a PR as well!

 ## Export saved dashboards, queries, and visualizations
 ### Export Using Kibana GUI